chilam27/Stock_Price_Prediction/README.md

 ## Background and Motivation

 > "The greatest risks are never the ones you can see and measure, but the ones you can't see and therefore can never measure.
-The ones that seem so far outside the boundary of normal probability that you can't imagine they could happend in your lifetime--even though, of course, they do happen, more often than you care to realize" - Joe Nocera
+The ones that seem so far outside the boundary of normal probability that you can't imagine they could happen in your lifetime--even though, of course, they do happen, more often than you care to realize" - Joe Nocera

 Recently, I took an interest in learning about the stock market and how day trading works.
 That was very odd of me considering countless times I heard people say that you will end up losing money when trading the market.
-But funny how a random guy on YouTube convinced me by saying something along the line of losing trades and losing trades but with risk management are two different things, one will make you lose money and the other will make you a better trader.
+But funny how a random guy on YouTube convinced me by saying something along the line of losing trades and losing trades but risk management are two different things, one will make you lose money and the other will make you a better trader.
 Then, the YouTube channel that I used to learn about the topic and bet my future financial decision on is called [_Real Life Trading_](https://www.youtube.com/channel/UCux4_ZudBYgiZBPDvxVdhVQ) by the guy mentioned above, Jerremy Alexandar Newsome.
-Although the channel seems gimmicky at first, Jerremy did an excellent job of simplifying how the market and all of its basic (at least for the introduction course I am taking).
+Although the channel seems gimmicky at first, Jerremy did an excellent job of simplifying how the market and all of its basics (at least for the introduction course I am taking).
 Getting further into the material, I started to learn about different indicators that predict the stock movement and the meaning of those indicators.
 I was surprised to hear that, as a trader using mostly technical analysis to trade stock as Jerremy himself, those indicators that he taught me are things he considered the most when making his stock decisions.

 As an aspiring data scientist, I saw that stock technical analysis is simply using past data to predict future outcomes.
 Since many of the supervised learning algorithms function the same way, I decided to see if I could apply one of the algorithms to a history of stock prices and predict what the future prices will be.
 I chose to apply the _Long short-term memory (LSTM)_ algorithm to predict the stock prices.
-My goal for this project is to see how accurate can a machine predict the stock market and therefore answers the question of whether I can depend on the prediction to make my trading decision.
+My goal for this project is to see how accurately can a machine predict the stock market and therefore answers the question of whether I can depend on the prediction to make my trading decision.
 Here are two things I would like to learn our of this project:

 1. Create technical analysis indicators on Python
 2. Learn how an artificial recurrent neural network (RNN), specifically LSTM, works

-_Disclaimer: I am no way shape or form an expert in trading the stock market and would not recommend anyone to use this model to base their trading/ investing decision._
+_Disclaimer: I am in no way shape or form an expert in trading the stock market and would not recommend anyone to use this model to base their trading/investing decision._

 ## Prerequisites